Letter collection: Antiquity

-In ancient Greece, Cicero (106 – 43 BC) is known for his Letters to Atticus, to Brutus, to friends, and to his brother.
+In ancient Rome, Cicero (106–43 BC) is known for his letters to Atticus, to Brutus, to friends, and to his brother.
 Seneca the Younger (c.
 5 – 65 CE) and Pliny the Younger (c.
 61 – c.
 112 CE) both published their own letters.
 Seneca's Letters to Lucilius are strongly moralizing.
 Pliny's Epistulae have a self-consciously literary style.
 Ancient letter collections typically did not organize the letters chronologically.

 Early Christianity is also associated with collected and published letters, typically referred to as epistles for their didactic focus.
 Paul the Apostle (c.
 5 – c.
-64/67 CE) is known for the Pauline epistles which make up thirteen books of the New Testament.
-Saint Augustine (354 – 430 CE) and Saint Jerome (c.
-342-347 – 420 CE) also wrote prolific and influential theological letters.
+64/67 CE) is known for the Pauline epistles which make up thirteen books of the New Testament, while the so-called Catholic epistles make up seven other books.

+In late antiquity (340–600 CE), letter collections became particularly popular and widespread.
+Saint Augustine (354–430 CE) and Saint Jerome (c.
+342–347 – 420 CE) are noted in this period for their prolific and influential theological letters.

 Medieval and Renaissance Europe

 Medieval European letter-writers were heavily influenced by Cicero in the development of rhetorical conventions (ars dictaminis) for letter-writing.

-Petrarch (1304 – 1374 CE) added a greater level of personal autobiographical detail in his Epistolae familiares.
-Erasmus (1466 –1536 CE) and Justus Lipsius (1547 – 1606 CE) also promoted flexibility and enjoyable reading in letter-writing, rather than a rule-focused formula.
+Petrarch (1304–1374 CE) added a greater level of personal autobiographical detail in his Epistolae familiares.
+Erasmus (1466 –1536 CE) and Justus Lipsius (1547–1606 CE) also promoted flexibility and enjoyable reading in letter-writing, rather than a rule-focused formula.

 Eighteenth-century Europe

 Published letters and diaries were particularly prominent in eighteenth-century British print, sometimes called "the defining genres of the period."
-Many works were written an epistolary style without having been mailed as real letters: these included scholarly research and travel narratives, as well as epistolary novels.
-The term "familiar letters" designated letter collections consisting of authentic correspondence which had been written for a private audience prior to publication.
-Familiar letters were "informal and autobiographical," and letter collections were praised for how well they could demonstrate the personal character of the author.

-Stylistically, eighteenth-century familiar letters were influenced more by the amusing Vincent Voiture (1597 – 1648) than the formal classics of Cicero, Pliny, and Seneca.
-The letters of Marie de Rabutin-Chantal (1626 – 1696) and her daughter were published beginning in 1725, and widely regarded across Europe as the model for witty, enjoyable letters.
+Particularly popular were letter collections focused on the private lives of their writers, which would garner praise based on how well they could demonstrate the personal character of the author.
+Stylistically, eighteenth-century familiar letters were influenced more by the amusing Vincent Voiture (1597–1648) than the formal classics of Cicero, Pliny, and Seneca.
+The letters of Marie de Rabutin-Chantal (1626–1696) and her daughter were published beginning in 1725, and widely regarded across Europe as the model for witty, enjoyable letters.

+Many eighteenth-century figures gained their reputations as eloquent writers primarily through their letters, such as the bluestockings Elizabeth Montagu and Mary Delany.

+Twentieth-century letters

+Letter collections were less prominent as literary publications in the twentieth century.
+Instead of being published during the writer's lifetime in order to build their reputation, the letters of twentieth-century artists were typically collected and published posthumously in order to cement their legacy.
+Some nineteenth-century authors, such as Charles Dickens, Mark Twain, and Edith Wharton, first had their letters published in the twentieth century as scholarly editions.
+Major collections by twentieth-century authors include those of Joseph Conrad, George Bernard Shaw, James Joyce, and Virginia Woolf.
+Other artists' letters in the twentieth century include The Letters of Vincent van Gogh (first published in 1914), Letters to a Young Poet by Rainer Maria Rilke (first published in 1929), and Letters to Milena by Franz Kafka (first published in 1952).